Dishant27/DS_proj/README.md

 # Data Science Project Repository

 ## 🔍 Overview
-This repository contains various data science projects and experiments.
-It serves as a collection of exploratory work, analysis, and machine learning implementations.
+This repository contains various data science projects and experiments meant to be a part of personal projects earlier.
+It is a collection of exploratory work, analysis, and machine learning implementations.

 ## 📂 Project Structure
 A detailed breakdown of the repository's contents: